iamjake648/fog/README.md

-# Mist | Monero Wallet
+# Fog | Monero Wallet

-Mist is an upcoming, open source GUI front-end for the Monero simple wallet.
+Fog is an upcoming, open source GUI front-end for the Monero simple wallet.
 It uses electron and should work across OSX/Linux/Windows.
 It's being developed on a mac with that binary, so if you would like to use it on another platform, you'll need to add that platform's binary.

 To build this you'll need node installed.